School Board Policy 616 -

 A. “Credit” means a student’s successful completion of an academic year of study or a student mastery of the applicable subject matter, as determined by the school district.

-C. “World’s Best Workforce” means striving to meet school readiness goals; have all third grade students achieve grade-level literacy; close the academic achievement gap among all racial and ethnic groups of students and between students living in poverty and students not living in poverty; have all students attain career and college readiness before graduating from high school; and have all students graduate from high school.
+B. “World’s Best Workforce” means striving to meet school readiness goals; close the academic achievement gap among all racial and ethnic groups of students and between students living in poverty and students not living in poverty; have all students attain career and college readiness before graduating from high school; and have all students graduate from high school.

 IV.
 Establishment of Goals; Implementation; Evaluation; and Reporting